 - FULFILMENTFAILED: This is the state when the MnS producer decides that the intent, expectation or target cannot be fulfilled.
 This state shall be supported by a reason such as the event(s) that were observed when fulfilment was attempted.

-For some scenarios (in particular for the notFulfilledState with value "SUSPENDED" and "FULFILMENTFAILED"), the notFulfilledState should be supported by extra information describing or related to the state.
+For some scenarios (in particular for the notFulfilledState with value "DEGRADED", “TERMINATED", "SUSPENDED" and "FULFILMENTFAILED"), the notFulfilledState should be supported by extra information describing or related to the state.
 This extra information is recorded into the notFulfilledReasons field.

 6.2.1.3.5.2 Attributes